Claus Peymann: Berliner Ensemble

 Peymann was Intendant, artistic director and manager of the Berliner Ensemble from 1999.
 The ensemble was founded by Bertolt Brecht in 1949 and played mainly his works at the Theater am Schiffbauerdamm.
-Peymann continued the tradition, but also staged contemporary drama such as Bernhard's works.
+Peymann continued the tradition, but also staged contemporary dramas such as Bernhard's works.
 The theatre was often full, and reviews predictably negative.
 He used the theatre as a place for political statement and resistance.

 In 2002 Peymann was awarded the Nestroy Theatre Prize for his life achievements.
-Comments in the ceremony and their interpretation in the press caused him to return the award.
+Comments on the ceremony and their interpretation in the press caused him to return the award.
 He accepted it ten years later.
 Peymann concluded his term on 2 July 2017 with a long evening at the theatre, attended by artistic friends such as Nina Hagen, Katharina Thalbach, Georgette Dee, Angela Winkler and Herbert Grönemeyer.

 Later years

 Peymann worked as a freelance director when his health permitted, such as at the Stadttheater Ingolstadt and Bernhard's Minetti at the Residenztheater in Munich.
 His last production was Beckett's Warten auf Godot at the Theater in der Josefstadt in Vienna in 2023.

 Peymann lived with his partner, Jutta Ferbers, in Berlin-Köpenick.
 He died at his home on 16 July 2025 following a long illness, aged 88.